Greater Poland Uprising (1848): Attempts to reach compromise

-On 23 March the Prussian King granted an audience to Polish delegation and verbally declared his agreement to their proposals for autonomy; at the same time in confidential conversation with Prussian military commanders he ordered them to prepare an invasion of Polish territories to crush the Polish movement.
-On 24 March the Prussian King issued a declaration that promised the short-dated reorganization of the province and the creation of a commission of both nationalities, whose aim would be the consideration of interests of both nations.
+On 23 March the Prussian king granted an audience to Polish delegation and verbally declared his agreement to their proposals for autonomy; at the same time in confidential conversation with Prussian military commanders he ordered them to prepare an invasion of Polish territories to crush the Polish movement.
+On 24 March the Prussian king issued a declaration that promised the short-dated reorganization of the province and the creation of a commission of both nationalities, whose aim would be the consideration of interests of both nations.
 The Poles understood those measures as restoration of autonomy.
 Local Polish committees were formed, Prussian state treasuries requisitioned, and symbols of Prussian state dismantled.
 In many places the local landrats were removed from power.
 As John Fane, 11th Earl of Westmorland, a British diplomat in Berlin, reported on 6 April 1848, "great excesses had been committed by armed bands of Poles, headed by some of the Nobles and Refugees, who have pillaged and set fire to country seats and farm houses and rendered themselves guilty of other depredations which the Government will endeavour to repress by moveable columns of Troops".
-Berlin authorities tried to delay the course of events by proposing the division of the province in two parts.
-Additionally they tried to convince Poles that creation of Polish military formations will hinder the talks about autonomy.
-Poles on their side, have begun to create armed units on 22 March based on decision of Polish National Committee, which in the meantime changed its name to Polish Central Committee.
-On 28 March Ludwik Mierosławski took command of military supply and organization, in which he was supported by Polish officers from emigration.
-Fearing intervention by Russian Empire in Prussia taken by liberal revolt, Poles were preparing for a joint defense with Prussian forces against possible Russian attack.
+Berlin authorities tried to delay the course of events by proposing the division of the province into two parts.
+Additionally they tried to convince Poles that creation of Polish military formations would hinder the talks about autonomy.
+Meanwhile the Poles, began to create armed units on 22 March based on decision of the Polish National Committee, which in the meantime changed its name to Polish Central Committee.
+On 28 March Ludwik Mierosławski took command of military supply and organization, in which he was supported by Polish émigré officers.
+Fearing intervention by the Russian Empire in a Prussia wracked by liberal revolt, Poles were preparing for a joint defense with Prussian forces against possible Russian attack.
 Prince Adam Czartoryski came to Berlin for political talks, and general Ignacy Prądzyński prepared plans for possible war with Russia.